RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## High scores

 lr-mame2003 will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
-There is a supplementary file that you can transfer to your Pi that will enable high score saving for more games called 'hiscore.dat'.
-This file can be downloaded from http://highscore.mameworld.info/, and should be placed in:
+There is a supplementary file that you can transfer to your Pi that will enable high score saving for more games, called 'hiscore.dat'.
+This file can be downloaded from http://highscore.mameworld.info/, but the .zip will contain 2 versions of the file.
+Rename 'hiscore(pre_mame0133u1).dat' to 'hiscore.dat' and place in:
 ```
 /home/pi/RetroPie/roms/mame-libretro/mame2003/hsdb
 ```